 "Constantine (III's) usurpation, and the invasion of the troops from Britain, was perceived to be a far greater threat to the stability of the empire than the activity of some barbarians to the north," write Merrills and Miles.

-Amidst the chaos engulfing the Western Roman Empire, the Vandals made their way to Iberia (modern-day Spain and Portugal).
-A group known as the Siling Vandals would take over the province of Baetica while another group known as the Hasding Vandals took part of Gallaecia.
+Amid the chaos engulfing the Western Roman Empire, the Vandals made their way to Iberia (modern-day Spain and Portugal).
+A group known as the Siling Vandals would take over the province of Baetica (south-central Spain), while another group known as the Hasding Vandals took part of Gallaecia (northwest Spain).

 The Siling Vandals would suffer a defeat at the hands of the Visigoths in A.D.
 418. This was followed by the Hasdings being pushed out of Gallaecia by a Roman army.

-After these losses the Vandal survivors, now united in part of southern Spain, fought another battle against the Romans again in 422.
+After these losses the Vandal survivors, now united in part of southern Spain, fought against the Romans again in 422.
 This time they won a pivotal victory in a battle fought near Tarraco (now called Tarragona), a port city in Spain.
 The victory saved the Vandals from destruction and allowed them to invade Africa.

 Conquest of North Africa

-In these difficult circumstances a new Vandal leader named Genseric or Geiseric became king and led them on their conquest of North Africa.
+In 428, a new Vandal leader named Genseric or Geiseric became king and led them on their conquest of North Africa.
 Genseric was the half-brother of Gunderic, who appears to have died not long after Seville was taken, Wijnendaele noted.
 Under Genseric's rule, which lasted about 50 years, the Vandals would take over North Africa and form a kingdom of their own.

 The Vandals advanced quickly into North Africa turning against Bonifacius (if they were ever on his side to begin with) and laid siege to the city of Hippo Regius in 430.
 Wijnendaele notes that even in the best case scenario, Bonifacius' troops would have been outnumbered three to one.
 Among the city's residents was the Christian bishop, Augustine, the philosopher, theologian and eventual saint, who died three months into the siege.
-The Vandals took the city after 14 months and made it their first capital.

 As the Vandals took over North Africa, they persecuted members of the Catholic clergy.
 The Vandals followed a type of Christianity known as "Arianism," which the Romans considered to be heretical.